Privacy Policy

 Your legal rights

-Under certain circumstances, you have the following rights under data protection laws in relation to your personal data.
+You have the following rights under data protection laws in relation to your Personal Data.

 If you would like to exercise any of those rights, please contact us via info@tikcare.co and let us have enough information to identify you;